emse-sas/sca_framework/docs/sources/wiki/home.rst

 Home
 ***************************************************************

-Welcome to the scack's wiki !
+Welcome to the SCABox's wiki !

 In this section we give an introduction to the side-channel topic, explain how the attack works and which technology can be used.